Laser Welding for Ductwork

 (Download Page as PDF)

-If the previous product was good enough and the weld only marginally better or faster, why spend all the money?
+If the previous product was good enough and the laser welding is only marginally better or faster, why spend all the money?

 In short because it is better and good enough is not good enough- not at US Duct.